ItsGreyedOut/Whats-the-weather-like/README.md

-# Python API Project - What's the Weather Like?
+# What's the Weather Like?

 ## Background

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
-So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"
+So let's take what you've learned about Python requests, APIs, and JSON travelers to answer a fundamental question: "What's the weather like as we approach the equator?"

 Now, we know what you may be thinking: _"Duh.
 It gets hotter..."_